gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 ### Test Commit - Building Data Retrieval

 Testing if the commit endpoint is working properly by adding a simple building data example.

+### Debug Test Commit

+Testing to see if commits are working properly with detailed error logging.